matthew-scherf/Only-One/README.md

 4. No hand-waving or intuition - pure deduction

 ### What's Verified
-- Logical consistency - Axioms don't contradict
+- Logical consistency (axioms don't contradict)
-- Theorem validity - Theorems follow necessarily from axioms
+- Theorem validity - (theorems follow necessarily from axioms)
-- Proof correctness - Every step is valid in higher-order logic
+- Proof correctness - (every step is valid in higher-order logic)

 ### What's Not Verified
-- Truth of axioms - Whether they match reality
+- Truth of axioms (whether they match reality)
-- Empirical claims - We didn't do experiments
+- Empirical claims (we didn't do experiments)
-- Metaphysical truth - Logic can't prove what exists, only what's consistent
+- Metaphysical truth (logic can't prove what exists, only what's consistent)

 ### Why Trust It?
 - Isabelle/HOL is used for verified operating systems, compilers, cryptography
-- Reproducible - Anyone can re-run and verify
+- Reproducible (anyone can re-run and verify)
-- Explicit - All assumptions are in the axioms, nothing hidden
+- Explicit (all assumptions are in the axioms, nothing hidden)
-- Permanent - Once verified, stays verified
+- Permanent (once verified, stays verified)

 ## Documentation